osa1/tiny/README.md

 ## TODOs

-- Paste events are ignored when string includes newline characters (`\n`).
-It'd be nice to use $EDITOR for editing multi-line pastes before sending.

 - Logging should be improved.
 Currently messages are logged in raw form in `<log dir>/server_raw.log`, but outgoing message are not logged.
 Channel logs are printed in a weird format etc.